seungmi-oh/AD-CLSCNFs/README.md

 Train and Evaluate Networks
 </summary>

+- Train and evaluate our network and CFlow-AD for the MVTecAD and BTAD datasets

-- Train and evaluate our network and CFlow-AD for all categories
+      # train and evaluate our network and CFlow-AD for all categories of the MVTecAD dataset
+      bash run_scripts/mvtec/train_eval_total.sh
+      # train and evaluate our network and CFlow-AD for all products of the BTAD dataset

-      bash run_scripts/train_eval_total.sh
+      bash run_scripts/btad/train_eval_total.sh

-- Train and evaluate our network and CFlow-AD by selecting class_name (ex. bottle)
+- Train and evaluate our network and CFlow-AD by selecting class_name (ex. bottle/01)

+      # train and evaluate our network and CFlow-AD for the category 'bottle' of the MVTecAD dataset
       bash run_scripts/mvtec/bottle/train_eval_total.sh
+      # train and evaluate our network and CFlow-AD for the product '01' of the BTAD dataset
+      bash run_scripts/btad/01/train_eval_total.sh

 </details>

 <details>
 <summary>
-Inference Our Reference MVTec Results
+Inference Our Models Shown The Best Performance for The MVTecAD and BTAD Datasets.
 </summary>

 - Download checkpoints
 - We trained every models three times with random initialization to avoid over-estimation by each model.
-- Among three experimental results, we seleced the best results for each category and uploaded the models at [the google drive](https://drive.google.com/drive/u/2/folders/1JDwTHN9FxB4ntgxMIeSQ3FwSKIEv8ocR).
+- Among three experimental results, we seleced the best results for each category and uploaded the models at [the link](https://www.dropbox.com/scl/fi/wryllmczt0y1syf0a7o9d/best_models.zip?rlkey=hvlrovalojf15goo5vp142mue).
 - You can download checkpoints of the models using the command below.

       bash run_scripts/download_best_models.sh

+- Evaluate the best models of the proposed method and CFlow-AD

-- Evaluate the best models of the proposed method and CFlow-AD for all categories and parse results
+      # evaluate the best models of the proposed method and CFlow-AD for all categories of the MVTecAD dataset
+      bash run_scripts/mvtec/eval_best_models.sh
+      # evaluate the best models of the proposed method and CFlow-AD for all products of the BTAD dataset

-      bash run_scripts/eval_best_models.sh
+      bash run_scripts/btad/eval_best_models.sh

-- Evaluate the best models of the proposed method and CFlow-AD by selecting class_name (ex. bottle)
+- Evaluate the best models of the proposed method and CFlow-AD by selecting class_name (ex. bottle/01)

+      # evaluate the best models of the proposed method and CFlow-AD for the category 'bottle' of the MVTecAD dataset
+      bash run_scripts/mvtec/bottle/eval_best_model.sh
+      # evaluate the best models of the proposed method and CFlow-AD for the product '01' of the BTAD dataset
-      bash run_scripts/mvtec/bottle/eval_best_models.sh
+      bash run_scripts/btad/01/eval_best_model.sh

 </details>

 ## Network Architecture
-We propose an anomaly detection method that combines a pixelwise classification network and conditional normalizing flow networks by sharing feature extractors to enhance performance.
+We propose a novel deep learning-based AD system that combines a pixelwise classification network with conditional normalizing flow networks by sharing feature extractors.
+The proposed system showed the satisfactory performance thanks to the discriminative features of in-domain data and the positive impact of network ensembles.
-We demonstrated that the combined network encourages performance improvement thanks to the collaborative effects of the two networks through extensive experiments on the MVTecAD dataset.

 ![image](https://github.com/SeungMi-OH/2023_Access/assets/141846117/b8ead481-d94c-4b47-81a4-8b529a10732a)

 ## The Quantiative Results
 <details>
 <summary>
-Reference Results for MVTec (Averaged on three runs with different random initialization)
+Reference Results for The MVTecAD and BTAD Datasets (Averaged on three runs with different random initialization)
 </summary>

 | Category   \  Metric | Img AUROC | Pix AUROC |  Pix AUPR |   AUPRO   |